top of page

 The companies that control most of the nation’s election infrastructure are effectively above the law — and they know it.
 When the Pennsylvania state legislature requested Dominion’s owners to appear at a hearing on November 20, 2020 to help lawmakers “identify and correct any irregularities in the election process” and allay rising concerns among voters, the executives didn’t show up; instead, Dominion sent its lawyers.

 States that paid millions of dollars to acquire these machines seem equally apathetic to any security concerns, and it’s not hard to see why.
-Dominion and other election technology firms heavily lobby both parties, aggressively pushing to certify DRE machines in red and blue states.
+Dominion and other election technology firms heavily lobby both parties, aggressively pushing to certify DRE machines in blue and red states.
 The companies that control the machines that count our ballots contribute money to the same politicians who decide whether or not to use these machines.

 Government officials aren’t the only ones ignoring the problem; corporate-owned media has barely acknowledged these security flaws, and in the wake of Election 2020 has even tried to downplay them.
 Incredibly, mainstream news fact checkers have relied on statements from the companies, themselves, as evidence to debunk any security concerns.
 When Dominion denies that flaws in its software led to fraud, the media accepts it as fact.
 This is akin to Woodward and Bernstein asking Richard Nixon if he hired thugs to break into a Watergate hotel room.

 Congress has spent the past four years and tens of millions of taxpayer dollars to investigate claims of foreign interference that ultimately proved to have no effect whatsoever on actual votes cast.
-Just last year the F.B.I. warned that not enough has been done to address vulnerabilities in the U.S. election system.
+Last year the F.B.I. warned that not enough has been done to address vulnerabilities in the U.S. election system.
 Director Christopher A. Wray told Congress “the threats just keep escalating” and the 2018 midterms were a “dress rehearsal for the big show in 2020.”

 As recently as September 2020 the C.I.A. warned that Russian President Vladimir Putin was “most likely continuing to approve and direct interference operations” in the 2020 election.

-Yet only one week after the election, the Department of Homeland Security concluded that the U.S. managed to stage “the most secure election in American history.”
-Even as we get clues of a threat far greater than Russian social media “meddling” — one that could potentially affect election outcomes — our government doesn’t seem to care.
+Yet only one week after the 2020 election, the Department of Homeland Security concluded that the U.S. managed to stage “the most secure election in American history.”
+Almost overnight, it’s as if all concerns about the vulnerability of our election infrastructure have simply vanished.

 Perhaps not surprisingly, corporate-owned media has echoed this new narrative.
 Mainstream news outlets have gone to great lengths to comfort us that nothing is amiss.
 Their near-daily fact checking assures us that renewed concerns about election security are now paranoid conspiracy theories — despite the fact that months and even the day before the Election 2020 we saw headlines like "Will your vote be counted?
 Experts warn of unreliable voting machines" in USA Today.